jlam55555/veikk-linux-driver/README.md

 **Note**: Pen capabilities may also work on the Veikk A30 and A50 as it is identical to the S640, but the author of this repo does not own these devices to verify.
 Additional capabilities for other devices  (e.g., tablet buttons) have yet to be added.

 A simple driver for the [Veikk S640 drawing tablet][0], using the `usbhid` HID API.
 This draws heavily off of the [Wacom driver][1], and is simplified to tailor to the S640's capabilities.
+The configuration utility uses the `sysfs` interface.

 The driver interfaces (absolute) cursor movement, pressure sensitivity, and the two stylus buttons.
 Full 32768x32768 cursor position sensitivity and 8192-level pressure sensitivity are included.